 Tip #1 – Moving Into Your First Apartment: Put $200 + in a Savings Account per Month

-This shouldn’t be your regular savings account, and ideally it’s a savings account at a separate bank from where you spend money.
+Note: I put my moving fund in a NEW bank – not the bank I usually bank with.
+I don’t think your apartment moving fund should be your regular savings account, and ideally it’s a savings account at a separate bank from where you spend money.
 (For instance, if your regular bank is US Bank, I recommend opening up a separate savings account at a credit union.)

 Why a separate savings account?